hegde-atri/nixos-config/README.md

-# NixOS config
+# NixOS-Config

-I will be switching to nixos soon!
+These are my NixOS config files!